NDC: The Future?

 The GDSs aggregate and compile available airline offerings, then make that available to travel agents and online booking tools (such as Travelocity) as packaged itineraries.

 This means that if you search for a flight from New York to London, you are going to get a long list of available trips and fares, all packaged together in a list based on price or schedule.
 But what if you wanted to pay attention to other points?
-Even if you filtered your search results by other data, you would still end up primarily with a list of itineraries shown by either price or by schedule.
+Even if you filter your search results by other data, you would still end up primarily with a list of itineraries shown by either price or by schedule.

 - What class is the trip in?